 YOSEMITE VALLEY VIEW

-Although you do not get close to the waterfall, it is one of the must-see places in Yosemite.
+Although you do not get close to the waterfall, it is still one of the must-see places in Yosemite.

 VERNAL & NEVADA FALLS